Research | Research Policies | Sponsored Research Policy | NDU

 • After departmental approval, the proposal should secure the concerned Dean’s (or Deans’) approval.

-• Once approved, the proposal is forwarded by the concerned Dean to the VPAA.
+• Once approved, the proposal is forwarded by the concerned Dean to the Vice President for Academic Affairs (VPAA).

 Evaluation Criteria

-The criteria in evaluating a proposed research project include the following:
+The criteria for evaluating proposed research projects include the following:

-B. Evaluation of Proposals sponsored by NDU Evaluation of a proposed research project sponsored by NDU should be arranged by: A specialized faculty member in the concerned Department, a member of the URB, and a specialized external scholar, if necessary.
+Evaluation of a proposed research project sponsored by NDU should be arranged by: a specialized faculty member in the concerned department, a member of the University Research Board (URB), and a specialized external scholar, if necessary.

 The following are to be considered:

-• Volume of research in relationship with: The set budget, the number of personnel to be involved, the faculty/staff work load, the administrative attention, etc.
+• Volume of research in relationship with: the set budget, the number of personnel to be involved, the faculty/staff workload, administrative attention, etc.

 Extra Compensation

-The University faculty or staff members who engage in research activities/projects may be compensated for those services they have rendered or have executed along the way (of research or otherwise), and that fall outside the scope of their basic duties (of teaching or research or committee work etc…) as outlined in their letters of appointments or job descriptions with the university.
+University faculty or staff members who engage in research activities/projects may be compensated for services rendered that fall outside the scope of their basic duties (teaching, research, committee work, etc.) as outlined in their letters of appointments or job descriptions with the university.

-Faculty compensation for the previously mentioned extra services, must be acknowledged by the appropriate Dean and the VPAA, and must secure the approval of the president.
+Faculty compensation for the previously mentioned extra services must be acknowledged by the appropriate Dean and the Vice President of Academic Affairs (VPAA) and must secure the approval of the president.

 Extra compensation (for extra work) for staff members must be approved by the Director of Administration and the President.